ViklaSail/TasksAndAssignments/DataLifecycleManagement/pickYourOwn.md

 This will be repeated untill the season is over, 3-5 weeks.

 # PART 2 TO SELECT FOR DML PLAN: Strawberry farm Yearly operations story
 Fields need to be maintained.
 Fertilizers are used to keep plants growing.
-Pests and diseases need to be repelled and controlled.
-TODO rest of the story
+Pests and diseases need to be repelled and controlled by chemical substances like pesticides.
+TODO rest of the story.
+It depends on time of year when tasks are to be done for strawberry-plants.